Human is an exceptional mammal in consuming Milk

-Cheese is also made by the same mechanism of protein coagulation; however the coagulation is done in two separate ways, one by fermentation and other by enzymes or rennet.
+Cheese is also made by the same mechanism of protein coagulation; however, the coagulation is done in two separate ways, one by fermentation and the other by enzymes or rennet.
 The process of coagulation decides the texture and flavor of cheese, cheese made by lactic acid coagulation (fermentation) is soft and tangy, and the cheese made by rennet coagulation is hard and sweet.

 Curd (Paneer in India)

 Paneer is an Indian cheese and sometimes related to ‘Queso Blanco, the milk is heated and in hot milk vinegar or lime juice is mixed and stirred continuously until small lumps of curd are formed and then it is filtered in a fine cotton cloth or coffee filter so the liquid whey is drained and semi-solid curd remains in the cloth/filter.
 Then the curd is further pressed in cloth by different techniques so the remaining water is squeezed out and the curd becomes stiffer.

 Unlike cheese paneer is eaten fresh without further aging and processing, moreover, a heating process in paneer also enables proteins like b-lactoglobulin beside casein to incorporate into the curd, which increases the protein content of paneer.

 Like buttermilk whey is liquid remnant of cheese & paneer.
 However whey is more watery, and not as much nutritious as butter milk, about all the fat and casein proteins are sealed in cheese and paneer; hence the whey consist of minerals, vitamins & some proteins,